lytedev/lyte-theme/README.md

 ### Git

-If you'd like easier access to the code, to keep up to date faster, or customize the syntax highlighting, I highly suggest using Git to install the theme.
+If you'd like easier access to the code, to keep up to date faster, or customize the syntax highlighting or theme files, I highly suggest using Git to install the theme.

 Open your Packages directory with the command `Preferences: Browse Packages`.
 While in the Packages directory, you just need to clone the repo as follows: